Eyeglass Frame Size Chart & Guide: Does frame size matter?

 Square shape face

 The features on these type of faces are prominent and angular, with a sharp, straight line going from the brow to the jaw.
-Round and slimmer frames that are slightly broader on the side will seem harmonious and natural on square faces.
+Round and slimmer frames slightly broader on the side will seem harmonious and natural on square faces.

 You’ll want frames that are proportional to the length and width of your face.
 The sharp angles of a square-shaped face will be softened by round and oval-shaped frames.
 On diamond-shaped faces, they’re also flattering.